atsushiyamadagithub/uclinux-mac-plus/README.md

 ### Boot Procedure

+1. Run buildenv/build.sh to build the Docker build environment
-1. Build the notvelleda bootloader.
+2. Run user/buildbbb.sh to build the notvelleda bootloader.

-   user/buildbbb.sh

-2. Build the boot floppy image.
+3. Run uClinux/buildbf.sh to build the boot floppy image.

-   uClinux/buildbf.sh

-3. Add "    moveal #0x003f1ffc, %sp" to
+4. Add "moveal #0x003f1ffc, %sp" to uClinux/linux-2.0.x/arch/m68knommu/platform/68000/MacPlus/crt0_ram.S

-   uClinux/linux-2.0.x/arch/m68knommu/platform/68000/MacPlus/crt0_ram.S

    The bootloader should set the stack pointer according to the actual Mac Plus memory size, rather than simply using MemTop.

-4. Build the notvelleda uClinux kernel.
+5. Run uClinux/build.sh to build the notvelleda uClinux kernel.

-   uClinux/build.sh

-5. Build the root filesystem to the EXT2 SCSI disk image.
+6. Build the root filesystem to the EXT2 SCSI disk image.
-6. Start MAME:

-   On Windows command prompt,

-   mame macplus -hard1 rootfs.img -flop1 floppy.img -debug
+7. Start MAME:   mame macplus -hard1 rootfs.img -flop1 floppy.img -debug

-7. Wait for the kernel to boot.
+Wait for the kernel to boot.
-8. Confirm that the msh shell prompt appears.
+Confirm that the msh shell prompt appears.

 ### Current Status